willymcallister/willymcallister.github.io/index.md

 comments: false
 ---

 Welcome to Spinning Numbers!
-You are about to learn about the world of electricity and electrical engineering.
+Learn about the world of electricity and electrical engineering.
 This is based on work I did while at Khan Academy as the Electrical Engineering Content Fellow in 2016.

 ## Circuit sandbox